SpinalNet: Deep Neural Network with Gradual Input: Prospects of SpinalNet

 \subsection{NN Ensemble and Voting}

 Recently Mo Kweon et al. perform ensemble and voting from two different VGG networks and ResNet to achieve better performance \cite{VGG5}.
-Researchers may use different NN along within SpinalNet to get better performance.
+Researchers may use different NNs within SpinalNet to get better performance.

+After the online appearance of the paper, a researcher applied SpinalNet to predict DNA N6-Methyladenine Sites in Genomes \cite{abbas2020spinenet}.
+One researcher is also thinking of applying it for zero-shot learning \cite{pourpanah2020review}.
+Another recent ICLR submission applied SpinalNet along with other networks to explore supervised representation learning \cite{Anonymous2021ICLR}.
+Future research work may also deal with more scholarly analysis, such as sensitivity, adversarial learning, dropout uncertainty, etc \cite{pizarroso2020neuralsens, kamal2021alzheimer, theisen2021evaluating}.